AlanKostrick/library-demo/README.md

 # library-demo
-This project contains a REST API Spring backend and an initial client side React application located in `src.main/resources/static/js`
+This project contains a REST API Spring backend and an initial client side React application located in `src.main/resources/static/js`.
+While not ideal to embed the React client in the Spring application it helps for Heroku deployments.
+Heroku can deploy Spring applications by looking for all front end resources in the `src.main/resources/static/` ...In a real environment, the client and server are both set up in different repositories and have separate deployments, but this setup shortcuts that process for demo purposes.

 ## API Endpoints
 - `localhost:8080/api/books` will access the collection of books